bsnes-emu/bsnes/docs/qs.md

 since the "controller" is always connected.
-This *does* apply to the Famicom, even though the Famicom's controllers are hard-wired, because higan uses "Famicom" to mean Nintendo's 8-bit home console in all territories, including the Nintendo Entertainment System.
+This *does* apply to the Famicom, even though the Famicom's controllers are hard-wired, because higan uses the name "Famicom" to refer to Nintendo's 8-bit home console in all territories, including the Nintendo Entertainment System.